6 Questions with Softsource’s VCIO/Principal Consultant, Barry White, on The Changing IT Landscape

 Q. Can you elaborate a little more on the notion of organisations being highly focused on applications?

 Barry: That’s a great question.
 First and foremost, Softsource has a very strong practice from an application standpoint.
 For a lot of our customers, we are not the incumbent integrator for their infrastructure, but we are from an application standpoint, which in many ways is a reflection of our approach.
-Microsoft Teams for example, is a platform that we specialise in and spend a lot of time assisting organisations to leverage it correctly.
+Microsoft Teams for example, is a platform that we specialise in and spend a lot of time assisting organisations to leverage it correctly, especially over the last 12 months.

-IT is no longer a cost centre, and it’s not just about the device and security, but how you use the applications and how you transform your business when using those applications, which is why we introduced our CloudNow solution; a DaaS offering that combines analytics, management and support services for every stage of the device lifecycle, plus Microsoft 365 and enterprise-level security for one all-inclusive price per-user.
-So through this CloudNow model, all three factors are addressed - It’s an OpEx model for predictive costing, it mitigates the threat landscape from a device perspective, and with the application suite included it delivers on one of the primary needs for the customer.
+IT is no longer a cost centre, and it’s not just about the device and security, but how you use the applications and how you transform your business when using those applications, which is why we introduced our Devices on Demand solution; a DaaS offering that combines analytics, management and support services for every stage of the device lifecycle, plus Microsoft 365 and enterprise-level security for one all-inclusive price per-user.
+Through the Devices on Demand model, all four factors are addressed - It’s an OpEx agreement for predictive costing, it mitigates the threat landscape from a device perspective, better facilitates a remote or hybrid workforce, and with the application suite included it delivers on one of the primary needs for the customer.
 The application focus is very important for us also, and it’s an approach further reflected through our Virtual CIO practice.

 Q. It’s a solution that ticks a lot of pertinent boxes for organisations in today’s market.
 You mentioned your Virtual CIO practice, how did that eventualize?